neherlab/pangraph/docs/docs/reference.md

    Use "-" to write the uncompressed data to standard output (stdout).
 This is the default, if the argument is not provided.

   Default value: `-`
+* `-c`, `--circular` — Toggle if input genomes are circular
+* `-f`, `--verify` — Sanity check: after construction verifies that the original sequences can be reconstructed exactly from the resulting pangraph.
+Raises an error otherwise
+* `--no-progress-bar` — Toggle to disable progress bar.
+Notice that the progress bar is only displayed if the output is specified via the `-o` argument
+* `--guide-tree <GUIDE_TREE>` — Path to a Newick-format guide tree to use instead of the default neighbor-joining tree.

+   When provided, the tree's topology drives the bottom-up graph-merging order.
+Each input FASTA sequence must appear exactly once as a leaf (matched by sequence name), and every internal node must be strictly bifurcating.
+Branch lengths and internal labels, if present, are ignored.
+Accepts plain or compressed files (gz, bz2, xz, zst).
 * `-l`, `--len <INDEL_LEN_THRESHOLD>` — Minimum block size for alignment graph (in nucleotides)

   Default value: `100`